chrisgrieser/nvim-chainsaw/README.md

 ## Installation
 **Requirements** <!-- rumdl-disable-line MD036 -->
 - nvim 0.10+
-- recommended: Treesitter parser for the languages you want to use with this plugin.
+- Recommended: Treesitter parser for the languages you want to use with this plugin.

 ```lua